xta0/xta0.me/_posts/2020-03-11-Attention.md

 <img class="md-img-center" src="{{site.baseurl}}/assets/images/2020/03/attension-1.png">

-The photo above is footage from a person wearing the eye-tracking device, where the orange circle is highlighting where the person is looking at each moment
+The photo above is footage from a person wearing the eye-tracking device, where the orange circle is highlighting where the person is looking at each moment.The idea from computer vision researchers was to try to adopt a method that does that for computer vision models.
+In machine learning, attention methods give us a mechanism for adding selective focus into a machine learning model.
+Typically, one that does its processing sequentially.

+Attention is a concept that powers up some of the best performing models spanning both natural language processing and computer vision.